trang1618/treeheatr-manuscript/manuscript.md

 The *ggparty* R package allows the user to have full control of the representation of each node but fixes the terminal node widths, which can limit the ability to show more collective visualizations.

 We have developed the *treeheatr* package to utilize the leaf node space to show the data as a heatmap where the samples and features are optionally clustered to improve interpretation.
-After simple installation, the user can apply *treeheatr* on their classification or regression problem with a single function, `heat_tree()`, as follows:
+After simple installation, the user can apply *treeheatr* on their classification or regression problem with a single function:
 ```
 heat_tree(data, task = 'classification', target_lab = 'Outcome')
 ```
-This one line of code above will generate the conditional inference tree, perform clustering, and produce a *ggplot* object that can be viewed in RStudio's viewer pane, saved to a graphic file, or embedded in an RMarkdown document.
+This one line of code above will generate the conditional inference tree, perform clustering, and produce a decision tree-heatmap as a *ggplot* object that can be viewed in RStudio's viewer pane, saved to a graphic file, or embedded in an RMarkdown document.
 This example assumes a classification problem, but one can also apply *treeheatr* on a regression problem by changing the `task` argument.

 This article is organized as follows.